Configure inputs to begin

 Paste sequences directly into the text area, or click the upload button to select a FASTA file from your computer.
 You can also enter RCSB PDB IDs to fetch sequences automatically.

 Click the run button to submit your job.
-Processing takes approximately 1-2 seconds per sequence with ESM1b, or faster with the distilled model.
+Processing is fastest with the distilled model and slower with the full ESM1b and combined ensemble modes.

-Review the output table.
-Focus on sequences with solubility scores below 0.69 as candidates for optimization.
+Review the output table and downloadable NetSolP CSV.
+Focus on sequences with solubility probabilities below 0.69 as candidates for optimization.
 Consider testing borderline sequences (0.5-0.7) experimentally.

 | Tool | Accuracy | MCC | AUC | Speed |